youanan/frankfusion/_posts/2010-12-13-apache-solr-or-departing-from-confines.markdown

     - ColdFusion
     - Solr
 ---
 I've been putting off blogging some of the awesome discoveries I've been making around <a href="http://lucene.apache.org/solr/">Apache Solr</a> due to the daunting legion of things to write about.
 Also, multi-part blog posts seem all the rage.
-So, here in bite size chunks, is my sharing of true *Solr power exploitation* in Adobe ColdFusion / Railo / Bluedragon.
+So, here in bite size chunks, is my sharing of true *Solr power exploitation* in Adobe ColdFusion / Railo / Bluedragon.<!--more-->

 Intro: is *cfsearch* doing enough for you?
 ------------------------------------------